ukicomputers/yolonas-cpp/README.md

 - Metadata file (`std::string`),
 - CUDA support (`bool`),
 - labels in a vector (`std::vector<std::string>`)
-- score thereshold (`float`, if thereshold is not given, library will use thereshold from metadata, otherwise, it will use from given argument)
+- score thereshold (`float`, if thereshold is not given, library will use thereshold from metadata, otherwise, it will use from given argument, **values are entered from 0.1-1.0 not 1-100(%)**!)
 ```cpp
 YoloNAS net(modelPath, metadata, CUDA, labels);
 ```